The Hardyeans Club

 Its purpose is to help and encourage the further education of students and former students of the Thomas Hardye School, Dorchester (who are under 25) and who have gained places at university or college but who, due to financial hardship of their families, may be unable to take up their offered places.
 Individuals apply through the Heads of the Sixth Form who verify the financial circumstances of the families.
 A selection board of HCCA Trustees interview recommended students and makes awards each April/May which are conditional on educational success and qualifying.
 Bursaries are paid in August (when successful academic attainment for entry is confirmed) to help pay the inevitable expenses of required books and equipment.
 Experience has shown that success at being awarded a bursary at this stage of their education encourages students to seek other sponsorships and bursaries.
 The over-arching criteria for the awards panel when interviewing students, is the financial hardship of the students and their families in taking up their University or College place.
 An annual letter is asked of the student as to their academic and developmental progress as feed back to the HCCA.

 By appeals to former students, trusts and businesses, the Association has raised, and now has, just over £240,000 under charitable fund investment for disbursement.
 The Association hopes to continue to raise funds to increase the number of bursaries available for award and periodically to keep pace with the value of each bursary given inflationary pressures and the costs of tertiary education.
 Each student, at present, is given £1,000 at the start of each academic year for the duration of his or her 3 year course.
-Since 2001, fifty five students have benefitted from a total of £89,945..
 At this moment (2019) ten students are in receipt of bursaries in a variety of full time university and college courses.
 A new scheme of occasional grants on an ad hoc basis is underway for students or ex-students needing funds towards internships or travel in pursuit of academic benefit which may be considered by the Trustees.
 The Hardyeans’ Club promotes this as its own charity and welcomes legacies or any other donations which are passed to the Charitable Association for long term investment or shorter term funding of bursaries and grants.
 Donations to charities such as the HCCA can be offset against tax.

-Since 2001, sixty five students have benefitted from a total of over £125,000.
-At this moment (2022) eight students are in receipt of bursaries in a variety of full time university and college courses.
+Since 2001, seventy five students have benefitted from a total of over £138,000.
+At this moment (2024) ten students are in receipt of bursaries in a variety of full time university and college courses.
 A new scheme of occasional grants on an ad hoc basis is underway for students or ex-students needing funds towards internships or travel in pursuit of academic benefit which may be considered by the Trustees.

 Julia Moore Chair of the Hardyeans’ Club Charitable Association September 2022